chapinb/foroboto/README.md

 # About the tool

-This tool automates the acquisition of Android Devices via ADB.
-The following collection levels are available;
+This tool automates the acquisition of Android Devices via ADB using Windows or Unix based workstations.

+The following collection levels are available at this time:

      [USER] Select the run level you wish to execute: